kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

 pod/rook-discover-x22hh                  1/1     Running   0          3m26s
 ```

-Next, to set the Ceph cluster configuration inside of the Rook operator:
+After, the Ceph cluster configuration inside of the Rook operator has to be prepared:

 ```sh
 [root@kv-master-00 ~]# kubectl create -f cluster.yaml